 What’s more, access to these solutions can cost in excess of £22 per month per user (payable annually) and you might end up having to pay more to access compliance features in the E5 package, anyway.

-Most importantly, they are designed to become the secure, yet accessible heart of your operations, making quality simply ‘the way you do things’ and your processes easily auditable by regulators.
+Most importantly, they are designed to become the secure, yet accessible heart of your operations.
+They can help make quality simply ‘the way you do things’ and your processes easily auditable by regulators.
 Crucially, they can deliver scalable and robust Quality Management in a highly cost-effective way.

 It’s certainly worth exploring your options before you crack open the Microsoft toolbox.